surifirstpin/biplus_documentation/docs/README.md

 Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.

-#### Smarter Visualization

-Acubi delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

 #### Beautiful Dashboards